mauvaisetroupe/ea-design-it/docs/metamodel/metamodel-landscape.md

 Using TOGAF terminology, A **view** is a representation of a whole system from the perspective of a related set of concerns.
 A **viewpoint** defines the perspective from which a view is taken.
 Viewpoint a kind of template, and View is an instantiation of a a specific viewpoint

-This first version of the tool implement a unique ViewPoint : Application **Landscape**
+This first version of the tool implement a unique ViewPoint : **Application Landscape**.
+As explained below, itś equivalent to Archimate **Application Cooperation Viewpoint**.

 ## Example